UnaryPlus/owenbechtel.com/blog/infinite-chain-of-fields/index.md

 ### The exponential numbers

 When I discovered all of this back in March, I realized that one could extend the real numbers by continuing this chain in the opposite direction.
 But I didn't work out the details until earlier today.
-It turns out that continuing the chain in both direction amounts to taking the colimit of the diagram
+It turns out that continuing the chain in both directions amounts to taking the colimit of the diagram

 $$ \ldots \overset{\exp}{\longleftarrow} \mathbb{R} \overset{\exp}{\longleftarrow} \mathbb{R} \overset{\exp}{\longleftarrow} \mathbb{R} \overset{\exp}{\longleftarrow} \ldots $$